-12-year-old passing out over 2k blankets for homeless
+12-year-old passing out more than 2,000 blankets for homeless

 KALAMAZOO, Mich. — A 12-year-old boy known for collecting blankets for the homeless is not taking a break this year.